developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/licensing/index.md

 -----

 ## Offline Licensing
-License Manager provides two licensing options for organizations that employ devices in areas that lack access with the public cloud:
+License Manager provides two licensing options for organizations that employ devices in areas that lack access to the public cloud:

 * Local Server
-* Pre-activated Licenses
+* Pre-activated Licenses (future availability)

 -----

 ### Local Server
 The Local License Server option enables organizations to employ an on-premise server to distribute licenses to devices without accessing the internet.
 This option requires software installed on a company's own IP-based Linux or Windows server in advance of license distribution to devices.

+For more information, including hardware requirements and setup instructions, refer to the [Local License Server Administration Guide (.pdf link to come)](LINK_TO_PDF_TO_COME).

 **To License from a Local Server**: